 Royal Caribbean's PortMiami Expansion

-Royal Caribbean International, the world's second largest cruise company, plans to build, finance and operate a new terminal (named "Terminal A") at PortMiami at a cost of more than $247 million.
+Royal Caribbean International, the world's second largest cruise company, is building a new terminal (named "Terminal A") at PortMiami at a cost of more than $247 million.
 The terminal is expected to be completed and operational by late Fall of 2018, doubling the number of annual passengers at PortMiami to approximately 1.5 million.
 With the berth to be 400 meters long, it will be able to accommodate Oasis of the Seas and Allure of the Seas and their sister ships, which are the largest cruise vessels in the world.
 The third and fourth ships in the class will be delivered in 2016 and 2018.

 Royal Caribbean Empress of the Seas